yohaoyu/yohaoyu.github.io/blog/_posts/2020-12-21-park-visiting-in-covid.md

 #### (2)  Preparation for Next Step

-Use **Excel** to reorganize the data and make two versions, one is for R and regression, including all information, named *KC_2020_All**, KC_2019_All* respectively.
+Use **Excel** to reorganize the data and make two versions, one for R and regression, including all information, named *KC_2020_All**, and KC_2019_All* respectively.
 Another is for ArcMap, only including the XYs of Parks and Census Block Groups, named *KC_2020, KC_2019* respectively.

 #### (3)  Import Data